 Banksy’s work is famous all over the world.
-His elegant street art is often a satirical comment on the state of the world (capitalism, war) in easy to swallow and easy to follow images.
-The Banksy Museum Moco in Amsterdam is a succes among a young, international crowd.
+His elegant street art is often a satirical comment on the state of the world (capitalism, war) in easy to swallow and easy-to-follow images.
+The Banksy Museum Moco in Amsterdam is a success among a young, international crowd.
 Often it gets so busy, it’s best to book tickets online to skip the line.

 Banksy’s message to the world is in black and white, with a touch of red.
-Children hugging weapons of destruction, brightly coloured flowers thrown by a young protester, a girl reaching for a red ballon in the sky.
-That the world in reality is a more complicated, might be a little more difficult to portray in spray-paint.
+Children hugging weapons of destruction, brightly colored flowers thrown by a young protester, a girl reaching for a red balloon in the sky.
+That the world, in reality, is more complicated, might be a little more difficult to portray in spray paint.

-The exhibition organisers are a Dutch couple who run an art gallery in the nearby art and antique area Spiegelstraat.
-They put the collection together by borrowing Banksy art works from their art collecting friends and connections.
+The exhibition organizers are a Dutch couple who run an art gallery in the nearby art and antique area Spiegelstraat.
+They put the collection together by borrowing Banksy’s artworks from their art collecting friends and connections.

 Museum Square Amsterdam

 The museum is housed in Villa Alsberg, a beautiful mansion from 1904 on Museum Square.
 The house has wonderful details on the inside and outside, but it can get crowded quickly in the many small rooms and narrow corridors.

-Moco Museum is open every day and centrally located at Amsterdam Museum Square (Honthorststraat 20).
+Moco Museum is open every day and centrally located at Amsterdam Museum Square.